guido-martin/blue-green-demo/README.md

 ### Install dependencies

-While it's developed on Ubuntu 22, it's designed to work across Linux distributions and macOS environments provided the necessary dependencies are installed.
+This demo is developed on Ubuntu 22 but is designed to be compatible with various Linux distributions and macOS, assuming the necessary dependencies are installed.

 **dependencies:**
 - docker